RodionNik/Face-Recognition/README.md

 # Face-Recognition
-For this project need directories and files: database - samples photo person (any photo people who will be recognition.) encoding_face - samples photo face who will be recognition. (only face for the best recognition) DB_Rocognition - this directory, will be create files of recognition faces deploy.prototxt.txt res10_300x300_ssd_iter_140000.caffemodel encodings.pickle - will be create when start file Face Encoding func_face.py - two function for detection and recognition faces.
+##For this project need directories and files:
+-database - samples photo person (any photo people who will be recognition.)
+-encoding_face - samples photo face who will be recognition. (only face for the best recognition) -DB_Rocognition - this directory, will be create files of recognition faces -deploy.prototxt.txt -res10_300x300_ssd_iter_140000.caffemodel -encodings.pickle - will be create when start file Face Encoding -func_face.py - two function for detection and recognition faces.

 1. Face prepare - this file prepare face pictures from the database directory and save it to the encoding_face directory.
 2. Face Encoding -  this file to make database for working a siamese neural networks (make file encodings.pickle ) - encoding samples faces.